FilipM29/quiz-app-be/README.md

 To start local development server you need to run these commands:

 - `npm start` to start backend server.

+To start local database use existing docker-compose.yml, you will need to populate POSTGRES variables in `.env` file.
+- `docker compose up -d`

 Other available npm scripts: